 The World Health Organization (WHO) estimate that almost a third of cancer-related deaths are due to modifiable risk factors or behaviors.

 These behaviors include not exercising enough, smoking, drinking, or not eating enough fruits and vegetables.
-However, new research adds another critical factor to the list of things that may influence a person's outlook once they receive a cancer diagnosis: mental health.
+However,

 Researchers led by Zachary Klaassen, who is an assistant professor and urologic oncologist at the Georgia Cancer Center in Augusta, set out to examine whether a formal psychiatric diagnosis influences cancer survival rates.